MarkWattsBoomi/DashboardComponents/README.md

 Set the width & height to control the display size on the page.

+Set these attributes: -
-Set an attribute called "OnDetect" to the name of an outcome to auto trigger the outcome on detection of a code.
+* OnDetect =  to the name of an outcome to auto trigger the outcome on detection of a code, optional.
-Set an attribute called "OnCancel" to the name of an outcome.
-This will add a cancel button which will trigger the outcome.
+* OnCancel = to the name of an outcome.
+This will add a cancel button which will trigger the outcome, optional.

 # QRCodeWriter